 Develop Australian product

-- Ensure there is timely, accurate data available to be used to assess and grow the tourism sector
+- Ensure there is timely, individual, predictive data available to be used to assess and grow the tourism sector

 Invest in labour and skills